What is spatchcock chicken?

 - ½- ¾ cup extra virgin olive oil

-- In a small bowl, combine kosher salt, brown sugar, paprika, and cayenne pepper, then whisk to combine.
+- Mix the spices.
+In a small bowl, combine 3 Tbsp Kosher salt, 3 Tbsp brown sugar, 2 Tbsp paprika, and ½ tsp cayenne pepper, then whisk to combine.

-- Place spatchcocked chicken on a rimmed baking sheet, then pat dry with paper towels.
+- Dry brine the chicken.
+Place spatchcocked chicken on a rimmed baking sheet, then pat dry with paper towels.
 Rub spice blend on all sides of the bird, making sure to cover every bit of skin.
 Let sit uncovered in a refrigerator overnight, or about 8 hours.

-- Combine all sauce ingredients except olive oil in a food processor fitted with blade attachment, then pulse until finely chopped.
-With motor running, slowly drizzle in olive oil until mostly smooth.
+- Make the herb sauce.
+Combine 1 cup basil leaves, ¼ cup sun dried tomatoes, ¼ cup chives, ¼ cup fresh dill, 2 tsp lemon zest, 1 garlic clove, and ½ tsp Kosher salt in a food processor fitted with blade attachment.
+Pulse until finely chopped.
+With the motor running, slowly drizzle in ½-¾ cup olive oil until mostly smooth.
 I like a little texture in mine, but you can absolutely purée the sauce if you prefer.

 - Dry rub: Can be made far in advance and will keep as long as typical spices remain fresh (so months and months!)